zeebinz/rarinfo/README.md

 Example class that provides a facade for all the readers in the library, and also allows recursive inspection of archives packed within archives.

+- 1.9 Added support for recursive extraction using external clients
 - 1.8 Restricted stored archives to supported types only
 - 1.7 Added ability to reset the readers list dynamically
 - 1.6 Added method for setting the readers list per instance